jkidding391/color-combat/README.md

 To play game, extract .zip file to another folder and launch Color Combat.exe.

-This is a simple top-down shooter I developed for an Intro to Game Dev class.
+This is a simple top-down shooter I developed to learn game development and Unity.

 CONTROLS:
 WASD/Left Stick: Move player/Select menu options